-- Use a sans serif font like Arial or Calibri, sized 18pt or larger
+- Use a sans serif font like BC Sans, Arial or Calibri

-- Avoid putting a lot of information on one slide as it can be difficult to read
+- Avoid putting a lot of information on one slide.
+It can be difficult to read

-- Avoid using all capital letters and excessive italics or underlines
+- Avoid using all capital letters, excessive italics or underlines

 - Use descriptive alternative text for pictures, charts, and other visual objects

 - Test your presentation with the Grayscale feature to see how slides might look for someone who is colourblind